dgroomes/mongodb-playground/incremental/README.md

 Just how much complexity do we need to introduce to accommodate incremental updates?
 And what is the performance advantage of the incremental capability?
 This project aims to find out using an easy-to-follow example!

+This project showcases the performance difference (or at least tries to) between two methods:

+1. Using an "incremental approach" to refresh the materialized views
+1. Using a "non-incremental approach" to refresh the materialized views

+The "incremental approach" is what has already been described.
+The "non-incremental approach" is what would be considered the standard process for refreshing a materialized view.
+It takes all raw input, executes the query, and saves the results;
+completely ignoring and overwriting the results from previous refreshes.
+If I implement this correctly, the incremental approach should scale well for large data sets while the non-incremental approach should get continually slower as the size of the input data grows.

 ## Instructions

 Pre-requisites: you must have NodeJS and MongoDB installed.